cfengine/documentation/guide/latest-release/known-issues.markdown

 3.6 but the default will change to 2 in future versions.

-### RHEL 7 / CentOS 7 ###

-* The CFEngine Enterprise hub does not yet support RHEL 7 / CentOS 7
-* The community package repositories hosted by CFEngine does not have the RHEL 7 /CentOS 7 package.
-Please download and install the package separately.
-* If you use the community edition as a Policy Server on RHEL 7 / CentOS 7 you will see "Failed to start the server" when you bootstrap it to itself.
-This message is harmless and will be removed in future releases.

 ### HP-UX specific ###

 * [Package promises][packages] do not have out-of-the-box support for the HP-UX specific package manager.
 The workaround is to call the package manager directly using [commands promises][commands].